gampnico/paeon/README.md

 ## Usage

-The jupyter notebooks in the `notebooks/` folder contains in-depth instructions and examples on how to use this framework.
+The jupyter notebooks in the `notebooks/` folder contain in-depth instructions and examples on how to use this framework.

 To download and update AGES and ECDC data, use the `verify_update()` function in `core/data_download.py`.
 This function will only download data if an update is available.